About the author

 This blog will give you the opportunity to begin to explore, in small bites, your thoughts, and feelings on these issues from random extracts – snippets and sneak peeks – of chapters from the book series.

-As I gift the bulk of the proceeds of this book series to my community of conscientious readers, I can only hope that this project, as just one of the many networks of metaphorical arteries, capillaries, and veins opening up all over the world, will help to sustain our new-found courage to move for change.
+As I gift the bulk of the proceeds of this book series to the BGUN of Africa community, I can only hope that this project, as just one of the many networks of metaphorical arteries, capillaries, and veins opening up all over the world, will help to sustain our new-found courage to move for change.
 We must dare to root for change; knowing that change begins with me and you, individuals.
 As we grow in numbers, the shift will come, giving our consciousness a chance to evolve further into a higher level of being – loving, peaceful and contented.

 The world knows we deserve a break.